 It’s worth noting that Wealthfront’s cash management account is regularly one of the best accounts for those looking for top interest rates on their money.
 If the Federal Reserve raises interest rates, Wealthfront regularly adjusts its rates higher, too.
 Of course, the same goes if the central bank lowers its rates.
 The upshot for clients, however, is that you don’t have to run around searching for the best savings accounts and can rest easier knowing you’re receiving among the best rates out there.

 Wealthfront’s tax-loss harvesting may be the best in the industry, and the company touts its ability to recoup the advisory fee for 96 percent of its clients in the form of tax savings.
 Tax-loss harvesting is available for any taxable account, not just those with a certain balance.

 As a refresher, tax-loss harvesting is when you sell a losing investment to gain a tax advantage and offset other gains.
 It’s a time-tested (and legal) method of reducing your tax bill, and having a computer optimize your portfolio is much more efficient than having a human manage it.

-Wealthfront says that over the past five years, clients in its riskier portfolios (i.e., with more stock funds) have earned an estimated after-tax benefit of six to 13 times the advisory fee.
-So if you’re investing in an aggressive portfolio, you’re likely to recoup your 0.25 percent fee and more.
+Wealthfront says that the estimated median after-tax benefit is 4.7 times the advisory fee.
+So if you’re investing in an aggressive portfolio, you’re likely to recoup your 0.25 percent fee by four times or more.